Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Related Work

 \subsection{Balancing Expert Utilization}

 A known MoE problem is the focus of gates on a small subset of all available experts.
 The weights assigned to other experts are permanently zero or negligibly small.
-Because some experts start to perform better in the first iterations, the gate increases their probability to be activated.
+Because some experts perform better in the first iterations, the gate increases their probability to be activated.
 Consequently, these few experts improve above average, and the gate assigns even higher weights to them.
-This self-reinforcing process continues, s.t. the optimizer ends up in a local minimum~\cite{EigenRS13}.
+This self-reinforcing process continues, s.t. the optimizer ends up in a poor local minimum~\cite{eigen2014learning}.

-Eigen \etal~\cite{EigenRS13} propose a \textit{hard constraint} on the relative gating assignments to each expert applied during training.
+Eigen et al.~\cite{eigen2014learning} proposed a \textit{hard constraint} on the relative gating assignments to each expert applied during training.
 For this, the weights assigned to each expert are summed over all training samples.
-If this value surpasses the average gating assignment by some threshold, the weights for the corresponding expert are set to zero.
+If this value surpasses the average performance in the first iterations, the gate increases their probability of being zero.
 The remaining positive weights are recomputed using softmax to maintain a convex combination of the experts.
+Further hard constraints were proposed based on expert capacities~\cite{fedus2022switch,rajbhandari2022deepspeed,lewis2021base} to encourage the usage of all experts but also to ensure efficient usage of the available hardware.

-Shazeer \etal~\cite{ShazeerMMDLHD17} presented a \textit{soft constraint} approach introducing an auxiliary \textit{importance loss} (see below), which encourages equal importance for all experts during training.
+Shazeer et al.~\cite{shazeer2017outrageously} presented a \textit{soft constraint} approach introducing an auxiliary \textit{importance loss} (see below), which encourages equal importance for all experts during training.
 The number of training samples per expert may still vary since importance is used instead of the mean number of samples per expert.

+Another auxiliary loss for load balancing was proposed by Lepikhin et al.~\cite{lepikhin2021gshard} -- it limits the number of tokens processed by one expert with a threshold.
+The auxiliary loss in the switch transformer model~\cite{fedus2022switch} aimed at the uniform distribution of a batch of tokens.